 - Here’s more on what to know about CDs.

-- Your best bet is a credit union, as Consumer Reports says credit unions most often offer the lowest rates.
+- Your best bet is a credit union — they typically offer the lowest rates.

 Credit cards and mortgages